 Steve was the radioman in the tank of 2nd Lt.
 Ben Morin.
 The tanks of the 2nd Platoon, which was Morin’s platoon, were bivouacked near Dau, Pampanga.
 At 12:00 noon, Capt.
 Donald Hanes ordered the tanks to prepare to move north.
 Lt.
 Morin’s detachment of tanks left Dau at 1300 hours heading toward Rosario.
 With him were the tanks of S/Sgt.
 Al Edwards, Sgt.
 Willard Von Bergen, Sgt.
 Larry Jordan, and Sgt.
 Ray Vandenbroucke.

 On December 22, 1941, at Agoo, his tank came under heavy enemy fire.
 Lt.
 Ben Morin‘s tank platoon had been sent north to allow the 26th U.S. Cavalry to withdraw from an engagement with the Japanese near Lingayen Bay.
 While advancing on the enemy, Steve worked to feed ammunition belts to keep the machine gun of Pvt.
 John Cahill firing.
 It was while his tank was advancing that it took several direct hits.
-With the door in front of Pvt.
-Cahill’s face hanging from one hinge, Lt.
+With the door in front of Zelis’ face hanging from one hinge, Lt.
 Morin ordered the tank to be pulled off the road.
 This was done to place the door back in place.
-As the crew attempted to do this, a Japanese tank rammed the tank damaging the left front sprocket.
-The tank could only go in circles.
+As the crew attempted to do this, a Japanese tank rammed the tank damaging the left front drive sprocket.
+When Zelis attempted to move the tank, the tank could only go in circles.